cms-sw/cms-bot/automatedBuilds.md

 the job processing build requests spots a request to upload, it SSH to the build machine which has the release and executes this script.
   Run by [upload-release (jenkins) ](https://cmssdt.cern.ch/jenkins/job/upload-release/)
+- [report-build-release-status](https://github.com/cms-sw/cms-bot/blob/master/report-build-release-status) script used   to report the status of the build.